BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/hoa.md

 ### Halkias

-After 4 Glass Shards have spawned on the ground he will cast Refracted Sinlight, which means the tank will most likely move away to give people enough space before the Refracted Sinlight happens, make sure to wait abit before casting your Ashen Hallow if you get it back from cooldown during the fight, so he does not accidentally move out of it.
+After 4 Glass Shards have spawned on the ground he will cast Refracted Sinlight, which means the tank will most likely move away to give people enough space before the Refracted Sinlight happens, make sure to wait a bit before casting your Ashen Hallow if you get it back from cooldown during the fight, so he does not accidentally move out of it.

 <a>
     <img src="/assets/img/dungeons/echelon.png" class="dungeon_boss"/>